PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/UseCases.md

 - [ ] Determine the costs and benefits: Evaluate the costs and benefits of your proposed improvements (Also see previous step!).
 This will help you make a strong business case for your proposal.
 - [ ] Develop a communication plan: Develop a communication plan to engage stakeholders and keep them informed of your progress.
 This can help ensure that your proposal is well-received and supported by your organization.
 - [ ] Monitor: Finally, determine how you could monitor the the effectiveness of you proposed improvements.
 This will help you ensure that your improvements are achieving their desired outcomes and making a positive impact on your organization.
+- [ ] __*Documents individual contribution:*__ Keep track of your proposed improvements to the data management strategy of the municipality of Breda.

 If you have come this far, you have now completed the Creative Brief section for the knowledge module __*Data Management and Analysis with PostgreSQL and Python*__.
 Congratulations! :tada: :tada: :tada: